Conus (Lindaconus) lemoni (Petuch, 1990)

 edge; spire low, flattened, with early whorls projecting above later

-numerous, closely-packed, large spiral cords; aperture narrow; color
+spiral cords; aperture narrow; color pattern, when preserved,

 Etymology: